Hypro Renovation – CIDB-Certified – KL & Selangor

 Want to see the finish quality before you call? – Browse completed ceilings in homes, cafes and offices across KL and Selangor.
 See our ceiling projects →

-Quick Answer: Hypro is a CIDB-certified plaster ceiling contractor with 20+ years in ceiling and partition works, not a general renovator.
-Our own installers do every job, from residential ceilings to commercial projects for banks, showrooms and luxury brands.
+Hypro is a CIDB-certified plaster ceiling contractor with 20+ years on the tools, not a general renovator.
+Our own plasterers handle every job, from homes to commercial fit-outs for banks, showrooms and luxury brands, and every quote is itemised line by line.

 Every Line, Every Level